-I am Book Reviews Editor for The Sunlight Press, where I’ve contributed reviews of fiction and nonfiction books since 2017.
+I am Book Reviews Editor for The Sunlight Press, where I’ve contributed fiction and nonfiction reviews since 2017.
+My work includes:

 Lincoln In The Bardo by George Saunders